Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/fru_mana/03_oracle_of_darkness.en.md

     <td>
       <p><b>21.</b> The second set of <em>Dark Water III</em> stacks resolve
       together with the fifth set of AoEs.</p>
-      <p>The MT moves out 90 degrees from where the first set of lights pulsed.</p>
+      <p>The ST moves out 90 degrees from where the first set of lights pulsed.</p>
     </td>
     <td>
       <img src="{{site.baseurl}}/images/ultimates/fru_mana/03/apocalypse_10.jpg">